On World Oceans Day, NS Packaging’s Thomas Parker looks at five organisations aiming to tackle the problem of water pollution

 It also has a three-metre-deep skirt, to capture smaller pieces of plastic into it, with winds and waves propelling the system forward.

-In December 2018, is was learnt that the system wasn’t capturing the tonnes of plastic waste as planned, so it was recalled for an upgrade and relaunched in June 2019.
+The system was recalled for an upgrade and relaunched in June 2019.

 The Ocean Conservancy was founded in 1972 by Bill Kardash, following a conversation with country singer John Denver at the 1971 International Whaling Commission (IWC).

 One of the first initiatives the charity started was the Whale Protection Fund, focused on saving whales and protesting against commercial whaling by Russia and Japan, with the IWC banning commercial whaling in 1982.

 For more than 30 years, the charity has run an annual International Coastal Cleanup project, bringing together more than 12 million volunteers from 153 countries, and collecting 220 million pounds (99 million kilograms) of waste.